jnozzi/cocoadev.com/SiteContent/General/CustomNSScrollView.markdown

 If ypu really want to control how a scroll view draws itself, see the -tile method.
 You can use that method to add sub-controls, hide sub-controls, remove sub-controls and otherwise mess with what scroll views do.
 You can also deconstruct the scroll view and find out what actions or other methods the up and down arrows within a scroll bar call.

 Finally, the fact that you can post to this forum suggests that you could look all of this up yourself.
-If I don't understand what you really want or the cited documentation doesn't help you, I suggest you do a google searchs for examples of [[NSScrollView]] subclasses.
+If I don't understand what you really want or the cited documentation doesn't help you, I suggest you do a google searchs for examples of General/NSScrollView subclasses.

 Apple's documentation: